nats-io/nats.deno/README.md

 to handle all requests you send.

 In some cases the default subscription strategy doesn't work correctly.
-For example the client may be constrained by the subjects from which it can receive replies.
+For example a client may be constrained by the subjects where it can receive replies.

-When `noMux` is set to `true`, the client will create a normal subscription for receiving the response to a generated inbox subject.
+When `noMux` is set to `true`, the client will create a normal subscription for receiving the response to a generated inbox subject before the request is published.
 The `reply` option can be used to override the generated inbox subject with an application provided one.
 Note that setting `reply` requires `noMux` to be `true`:

 ```typescript